Crowdsourced-Ventilator-Covid-19/crowdsourced-ventilator-covid-19/README.md

   - Patient trigger capability
   - humidity and temperature from HME
   - exhaust filter through HME
+  - Flow and volume sensing
 - Stretch goals
-  - Flow and volume sensing
   - Pressure data logging?
 - Not POR
   - PC mode

 ## Proposed usage model
-- Tidal volume will be set using pre-sized shims placed next to the BVM bag to limit compression to desired volume
+- TV, I/E ratio, RR, Ppeak alarm and Pplat alarm will be set using TFT touch screen
 - PEEP setting will be adjusted using a standard adjustable PEEP valve, using graphical UI pressure chart for feedback
 - Peak pressure will be adjusted using the compressed air regulator and graphical UI pressure chart for feedback
 - Max flow rate and Tp is adusted with the adjustable speed exhaust filter
 - FIO2 control is done by matching the O2 flow rate to the specified TV and RR, or a venturi valve premixed supply
-- I/E ratio, RR, Ppeak alarm and Pplat alarm will be set using TFT touch screen
 - Detect pressure drop below PEEP to trigger patient assisted, and reset breath countdown timer
 - Graphical UI will report:
   - Ppeak (peak measured pressure during inspiratory phase)